Contact Academic Affairs

 Dual Admissions is a special transfer program which allows a “seamless transfer” to selected four-year institution’s participating programming.
-See page #8 in the Student Activity Calendar, view transfer opportunities, and/or stop by the Student Development office, for more information.
+See page #8 in the Student Activity Calendar, view transfer opportunities, and/or stop by the Student Resource Center office, for more information.

-You should discuss any curriculum change with your Academic Advisor or a counselor in Student Development (A-131).
-If you decide to change your major, a counselor in Student Development will discuss the appropriateness of the change based on your career goal.
-You will fill out a curriculum change form.
+You should discuss any major change with your Academic Advisor or a counselor in Student Resource Center (A-144).
+If you decide to change your major, a counselor in Student Resource Center will discuss the appropriateness of the change based on your career goal.
+You will fill out a major change form.
 Once the change is processed you may be assigned a new advisor.